jacksteamdev/demo-content-script-warning/README.md

 - when you add a content script that matches a broader range of urls
 - then Chrome will require the user to approve these changes

-We will conduct an experiment to verify this, following these steps after each iteration:
+We will conduct an experiment to verify this, following this method after steps 1, 2, 3:

 ## Method